 Also, you can make a text watermark fitting your picture so that it can’t be cropped.
 Just set a larger font size and place your text in the middle of the picture.

 Text watermark fitting image size added using MS Paint

 There is one more watermark type you can add using Paint – a text annotation watermark.
 To add such watermark over your digital photo, use the Rounded Rectangle tool.
 Select this tool from the toolbar:

 Click to select the Rounded Rectangle tool

-Then choose necessary fill style for your rectangle - with empty outlines, filled outlines, or filled with no outline.
+Then choose the necessary fill style for your rectangle – with empty outlines, filled outlines, or filled with no outline.
 I’ve chosen the latter.

 Then draw a rounded rectangle.
-Click a place on the picture where you want its upper left corner to be, drag diagonally and release the mouse button where you want the lower right corner to be.
+Click a place on the picture where you want the upper left corner to be, drag diagonally and release the mouse button where you want the lower right corner to be.

 Draw a rounded rectangle filled with color

 Then type your text inside of the rectangle, and you’ll get a text annotation watermark added to your picture.

 The main advantage of MS Paint is that you can use it free of charge if you use Windows OS.
 But watermarking in Paint is not so easy and quick as in special photo watermark software.